Katie Rogers: Development

+Characterisation

 In her early years, Katie was characterised as "a very intense girl" who could never be described as "happy-go-lucky".
 Writers never gave Katie much to laugh about.
-Katie was originally portrayed as a popular student but school bullies eventually where her down.
+Katie was originally portrayed as a popular student but school bullies eventually wear her down.
 In the book Brookside The First Ten Years, Geoff Tibbals wrote that Katie is intelligent and "cares more about the state of the world than her bedroom."

 Producers gave Katie numerous dramatic storylines throughout her tenure.
 Burke told Merle Brown from the Daily Record that "she's been through it all, Katie, hasn't she?
 Parents dying, being brainwashed by a cult leader, having bulimia as a teenager, her fiancé being shot by her best friend's dad.
 It's been tough."
 The character was often portrayed as a heavy alcohol drinker and Burke claimed she had become an "expert at crying" because of Katie's endless dramas.
 In another interview, Burke stated that Katie had a "traumatic" life.
 A writer from Brookside official website stated that Katie "seemed doomed to be unlucky-in-love".
 Writers used Katie to portray the eating disorder bulimia.
 Burke branded the storyline "very challenging and a big responsibility to play."
 Writers continued to portray Katie down on her luck throughout her entire duration.
 In 2002, Burke told Steve Hendry from Sunday Mail that "I know Katie's never going to be happy.
 She's just the sort who invites trouble, isn't she?